Industrial Maintenance Consulting Services

 An Impressive Collaborative Effort to Meet Objectives

-IBM Maximo proved to be the ideal system for this task due to its Application Designer application and automation scripts.
+IBM Maximo proved to be the ideal system for this task due to its Application Designer and automation scripts.
 This enabled the system to be configured to the client’s specific needs, a significant advantage over competing software available in the market.
 Its web-based management simplifies usage compared to downloadable applications.

-Maximo stands out by serving not only as an asset maintenance system but also for overall maintenance execution, project management, master planning, and financing, all integrated into a single system.
+IBM Maximo stands out by serving not only as an asset maintenance system but also for overall maintenance execution, project management, master planning, and financing, all integrated into a single system.

-The Quebec government’s complete satisfaction is evident as STI Maintenance is replicating its successful approach for the Société québécoise des infrastructures (SQI), which manages a broader inventory including schools, office towers, warehouses, detention centers, and more.
+The Quebec government’s complete satisfaction is evident as STI Maintenance is replicating its successful approach for the Société québécoise des infrastructures (SQI), which manages a broader inventory including schools, office buildings, warehouses, detention centers, and more.
 A similar initiative is underway for Quebec’s CEGEPs and universities, with plans to expand this approach beyond Quebec’s borders in the future.